jigarbhoye04/GSAP/README.md

 ##  <br /> <a name="introduction">✨ Introduction</a>

-Simple GSAP workshop showcasing various primary animations.
+Simple GSAP showcasing various primary animations.
 GSAP (GreenSock Animation Platform) is a framework-agnostic JavaScript animation library used to create fluid and engaging animations.

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>